PMitura/pace2018/README.md

 # Steiner tree solver for PACE 2018

-This is a source code of submission to the PACE 2018 competition, made by the FIT CTU in Prague team.
+This is a source code of submission to the PACE 2018 competition, made by the team of FIT CTU in Prague.
 It contains our solutions for both Track 1 (Exact with few terminals) and Track 2 (Exact with low treewidth) tasks.